monsterkrampe/crystal/exercises/concept/library-of-luton/.docs/introduction.md

 ### Converting between code points and Chars

-Since Chars is a 32-bit Unicode point, you can convert between Chars and code points (Int).
+Since a Char is a 32-bit Unicode point, you can convert between Chars and code points (Int).
 This can be done using the [`Char#ord`][ord] method which will return the code point of the Char, or the [`Int#chr`][chr] method which will return the Char of the code point.

 ```crystal